allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it. | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage. | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not. | Classification
+`task406_mickey_fr_sentence_perturbation_generation` | Given a sentence in French, perform perturbations and generate new sentence in French. | Sentence Generation
+`task407_mickey_hi_sentence_perturbation_generation` | Given a sentence in Hindi, perform perturbations and generate new sentence in Hindi. | Sentence Generation
+`task408_mickey_it_sentence_perturbation_generation` | Given a sentence in Italian, perform perturbations and generate new sentence in Italian. | Sentence Generation
+`task409_mickey_nl_sentence_perturbation_generation` | Given a sentence in Dutch, perform perturbations and generate new sentence in Dutch. | Sentence Generation
+`task410_mickey_ru_sentence_perturbation_generation` | Given a sentence in Russian, perform perturbations and generate new sentence in Russian. | Sentence Generation
+`task411_mickey_vi_sentence_perturbation_generation` | Given a sentence in Vietnamese, perform perturbations and generate new sentence in Vietnamese. | Sentence Generation
+`task412_mickey_zh_sentence_perturbation_generation` | Given a sentence in Chinese, perform perturbations and generate new sentence in Chinese. | Sentence Generation
+`task413_mickey_en_sentence_perturbation_generation` | Given a sentence in English, perform perturbations and generate new sentence in English. | Sentence Generation
+`task414_mickey_ar_sentence_perturbation_generation` | Given a sentence in Arabic, perform perturbations and generate new sentence in Arabic. | Sentence Generation
+`task415_mickey_bg_sentence_perturbation_generation` | Given a sentence in Bulgarian, perform perturbations and generate new sentence in Bulgarian. | Sentence Generation
+`task416_mickey_de_sentence_perturbation_generation` | Given a sentence in German, perform perturbations and generate new sentence in German. | Sentence Generation
+`task417_mickey_es_sentence_perturbation_generation` | Given a sentence in Spanish, perform perturbations and generate new sentence in Spanish. | Sentence Generation